In an earlier article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 “Creative Market is a platform for handcrafted, mousemade design content from independent creatives around the world.”

-Creative Market doesn’t just sell WordPress themes in its marketplace, but you can easily browse hundreds of themes for WordPress and narrow your search using theme categories (e.g. Portfolio or Business themes, etc.) using their dropdown “Themes” menu …
+Creative Market doesn’t just sell WordPress themes in its directory, but you can easily browse hundreds of themes for WordPress and narrow your search using theme categories using the site’s dropdown “Themes” menu …

-Browse through hundreds of quality premium themes crafted by independent WP theme designers in the Creative Market themes marketplace here:
+Browse through hundreds of quality premium WordPress themes crafted by independent WP theme designers in the Creative Market marketplace here:

 Mojo Themes

-(click on the images above to view all Mojo themes)
+(click on the above images to browse more Mojo themes)

 According to their website …